Curtis Jones (footballer, born 2001): 2020–2023: FA Cup and EFL Cup double

-2023–present
+2023–24 season: Second EFL Cup title

 In the 2023–24 season, Jones was a regular starter, however, a suspension and an injury occurring in October and November allowed Ryan Gravenberch to take his place for a number of games.
 Commenting on his recent surge of confidence, Jones stated that he was "at the point now where" he was "in the team" and where he knew what he "[had] to do".
 Assistant manager Pepijn Lijnders attributed Jones' impressive recent return to form to his "Scouse mentality".
 On 30 September, Jones was controversially sent off in a Premier League away match against Tottenham Hotspur for a foul on Yves Bissouma.
 The foul was originally awarded a yellow card by referee Simon Hooper but was upgraded to a red card after he was shown a still image of the foul by the video assistant referee.
 The decision was criticised by many pundits including Gary Neville and Jamie Redknapp, the former of whom stated: "I think generally, he's gone in genuinely but his foot slips on top of the ball.
 I'm not sure, I never am nowadays, I'm less sure about football than I ever have been but I don't think he's gone in with any malice."
+Jones served a three-match suspension after a failed appeal.

 Jones scored his first goals of the 2023–24 season in a 5–1 win over West Ham United at the quarter-final stage of the EFL Cup on 20 December 2023.
+Jones' second goal was Liverpool's 500th in the EFL Cup.
+He was awarded the man of the match award, and Jürgen Klopp stated that "It was a joy to watch him."
+On 17 February 2024, Jones suffered an ankle sprain injury in a 4–1 away win against Brentford and left the stadium on crutches.
+Klopp stated after the match: "Curtis Jones got a knock above his ankle.
+He wasn't 100 per cent sure what it was.
+The fact Curtis could not play on tells you something because he would have played on at all costs."
+The injury was later diagnosed as an ankle sprain.
+He was ruled out of the 2024 EFL Cup final against Chelsea in which Liverpool won 1–0 after extra time.